 Our Services permit Customers to share and manage information by creating, uploading, and attaching what we call “Content” to documents that can be shared, stored, and accessed through the Site.
 In this Policy, we distinguish between Content and all other information about you.
-We have no control over the information contained within Content, including any personal data.
+We have no control over the information contained within Content, including any personal data, and your disclosure of any such information is shared with us solely at your discretion.
 Content does not include usage information we collect about how users access, create, share, and manage Content (e.g., file sizes or access logs).
 CIPO Cloud Software is a data processor of the Content, and will only process personal data from the Content on behalf, and under the instructions, of our Customers (the data controllers) or where otherwise required by applicable laws.
 For more information about Content, please refer to the agreement that governs your use of the Services.

 Sensitive Data.
 We have no control over whether Sensitive Data is contained in Content.
-However, we do not intentionally collect – and will not request – Sensitive Data.
+However, we do not intentionally collect – and will not request – Sensitive Data, and you are responsible for refraining from sharing any Sensitive Data with us.
 If a CIPO Cloud Software employee discovers that we have received Sensitive Data, the employee will inform a designated contact within our company who will assess the processing of such data.
 “Sensitive Data” means personal data that discloses an individual’s racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, criminal proceedings, biometrics, and data concerning health.

 2. Other Information We Collect About You.

-This section describes information that is not Content.
+This section describes the information that is not Content.